Vamsi1900111/Fake-news-detection/README.md

 # Fake-news-detection
-It reads true.csv and fake.csv files and make predictions using NLP toolkit nltk.
+It reads true.csv and fake.csv files and make predictions using NLP toolkit nltk and then vectorization and stemming process takes place.